Home » Environment » Manas National Park

 Manas National Park Species Found

-Additionally, migratory species find refuge in Manas National Park.
+Additionally, migratory species find refuge in Manas Park.
 The National Park is home to numerous animal and avian species, including 450 bird species, 55 mammal species, 50 reptile species, and 3 amphibian species.
 31 of these animals are threatened species, and 21 are listed in India’s Schedule 1 of mammals.

 Three main kinds of vegetation are supported by the Manas National Park’s dynamic ecosystem: semi-evergreen forests, mixed moist and dry deciduous forests, and alluvial grasslands.
-The dry deciduous forests in the Manas National Park reflect an early stage in succession that is continually renewed by floods.
+The dry deciduous forests in the National Park reflect an early stage in succession that is continually renewed by floods.
 As we progress away from water courses, moist deciduous forests take their place, which are then replaced by semi-evergreen climax forests.
-Due to the high soil fertility in Manas National Park, the flora has extremely high regenerative and self-sustaining capacities.
+Due to the high soil fertility in Manas, the flora has extremely high regenerative and self-sustaining capacities.

 The Wildlife Protection Act lists more than 22 endangered species as Schedule 1 species, giving them the greatest degree of protection available in the nation.
 These species are protected in the Manas National Park.
 The Greater One-Horned Rhino, Swamp Deer, Pygmy Hog and Hispid Hare, Golden Langur, Endangered Bengal Florican, and other unique and endangered species depend on the Manas National Park for vital and sustainable habitats.